snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/api/index.md

 }
 ```

-- `data`: Contains the scenario or scenarios, depending on the request
+- `data`: Contains the event specification/s, depending on the request
-- `includes`: Provides additional information, such as the history of tracking scenario changes
+- `includes`: Provides additional information, such as the history of event specification changes
 - `errors`: Holds a list of errors, which could be of type `Error` or `Warning`. **If the array field contains at least one error of type `Error`, the request will also return a `4xx` status code, indicating that it cannot perform the store operation.
 Any other severity different from `Error` will result in a `2xx` status code.**

 ## Compatibility Checks

-Certain endpoints conduct a validation to verify the compatibility of a specific tracking scenario event schema, `event.schema`, with the source data structure version referenced by `event.source`.
-When both `event.schema` and `event.source` are defined in the tracking scenario, the compatibility checks will be executed.
+Certain endpoints conduct a validation to verify the compatibility of a specific event specification event schema, `event.schema`, with the source data structure version referenced by `event.source`.
+When both `event.schema` and `event.source` are defined in the event specification, the compatibility checks will be executed.

 ```json
 ...